Yaffa-Solutions/ChatLingua/README.md

 Project Summary

-Polyglot Chat is a real-time messaging app that requires users to create an account or sign in, enforces authentication and authorization, and lets people chat one-to-one or in groups.
+ChatLingua is a real-time messaging app that requires users to create an account or sign in, enforces authentication and authorization, and lets people chat one-to-one or in groups.
 Each user selects a preferred language at first sign-in.
 Whenever a message is shown in a different language from the reader’s, the interface displays a Translate button to view the message in the reader’s language.

 Goals